DevCTx/Model_View_Architectures/2_Model/Generic_Models/Generic_Models.md

 library.
 But contrary to the CSV, XML or JSON files, as database, it appears evident to deploy a different strategy to ***create***, ***update*** and ***delete*** the data from/to it.

-That's why these 3 different methods has been **rewritten** in this model to better fit this database.
+That's why these different methods have been **rewritten** in this model to better fit this database.

 * ***_init_file_objects*** : this method initializes a **connection** to the **SQLITE3** database or creates it if it does not exist.
 It creates a **database** named as the ***object_type*** given in argument to the ***\_\_init\_\_***